Autosomal recessive is one of several ways that a trait, disorder, or disease can be passed down through families.

 An autosomal recessive disorder means two copies of an abnormal gene must be present in order for the disease or trait to develop.

-Inheriting a specific disease, condition, or trait depends on the type of chromosome affected (autosomal or sex chromosome).
+Inheriting a specific disease, condition, or trait depends on the type of chromosome that is affected (autosomal or sex chromosome).
 It also depends on whether the trait is dominant or recessive.

 A mutation in a gene on one of the first 22 nonsex chromosomes can lead to an autosomal disorder.

 Genes come in pairs.
 One gene in each pair comes from the mother, and the other gene comes from the father.
-Recessive inheritance means both genes in a pair must be defective to cause disease.
+Recessive inheritance means both genes in a pair must be abnormal to cause disease.
 People with only one defective gene in the pair are called carriers.
 However, they can pass the abnormal gene to their children.

 CHANCES OF INHERITING A TRAIT

 If you are born to parents who carry the same autosomal recessive change (mutation), you have a 1 in 4 chance of inheriting the abnormal gene from both parents and developing the disease.
 You have a 50% (1 in 2) chance of inheriting one abnormal gene.
 This would make you a carrier.

-In other words, for a child born to a couple who both carry the gene (but do not have signs of disease), the statistical expectation for each pregnancy is as follows:
+In other words, for a child born to a couple who both carry the gene (but do not have signs of disease), the expected outcome for each pregnancy is:

-Note: This does not mean that children will necessarily be a carrier or will be affected.
+Note: These outcomes do not mean that the children will definitely be carriers or be severely affected.

 Genetics - autosomal recessive; Inheritance - autosomal recessive